Przemoosz/JwtAuthenticationApi/Readme.md

 ## Configuration
-To run your app corectly you have to provide correct values in appsettings.json file in JwtAuthentiationApi file.
-Json file should looks like this:
+To run your app correctly you have to provide correct values in appsettings.json file in JwtAuthenticationApi file.
+Json file should look like this:
 ```json
 {
     "Logging": {